 Inflatable Mattress Vs Folding Camping Cot?

-There’s no way to overstate how important a good night’s sleep is to your ability to enjoy yourself in the outdoors and there are plenty of opinions as to whether the inflatable mattress or the folding camping cot is the best way to achieve that good night’s sleep.
+There’s no way to overstate how important a good night’s sleep (check out our sleep pad guide) is to your ability to enjoy yourself in the outdoors and there are plenty of opinions as to whether the inflatable mattress or the folding camping cot is the best way to achieve that good night’s sleep.
 Let’s look at the pros and cons of each:

 Inflatable Mattress: Pros